tsv2013/algorithm/README.md

         }
     };

-And is bound with KnockoutJS:
+and is bound via KnockoutJS:

     ko.applyBindings(model);